 I formed many lasting friendships at Starehe.
 Among the many friends I made were my classmates in 4F class of '05.
 (We like calling ourselves The Mighty 4F.)
 I became a better person by learning alongside those 4F classmates who made me read a lot just so that I could catch up with their bright minds.
 And that led me to be the avid reader that I am today.

 For some strange reasons, I used to feel horribly nervous when reading to my classmates in 4F as some of our teachers demanded.
 Sometimes my nervousness would make my voice quiver which I thought betrayed my trembling but thankfully, no 4F classmate ever teased me about it.

 The teachers I had at Starehe were devoted, and superbly qualified, I might add, especially those in the high school division.
 Some of them have evolved into good friends of mine over the years thanks to this awesome technology called internet.

 Yes, I did form many lasting friendships at Starehe.
 These days whenever I see someone on Facebook with whom I have more than 50 mutual friends, I instantly know that's an old student of Starehe.

-After attending the school for close to six years, I was lucky to be released into the world in peace on April 2007 by Prof. Jesse Mugambi, the then director of the school, in a church service during which I was charged never to forget the great benefits I had received in Starehe, and in time to come, according to my means, I do all I can to enable others enjoy the same advantage; and to remember that I carried with me wherever I went, the good name of Starehe.
+After attending the school for five and a half years, I was lucky to be released into the world in peace on April 2007 by Prof. Jesse Mugambi, the then director of the school, in a church service during which I was charged never to forget the great benefits I had received in Starehe, and in time to come, according to my means, I do all I can to enable others enjoy the same advantage; and to remember that I carried with me wherever I went, the good name of Starehe.

 I was also advised to be of good courage; to hold fast that which is good; to listen for the voice of truth; to think fairly; to love widely; to witness humbly; to render to no man evil for evil; to strengthen the faint-hearted; to support the weak; to help the afflicted; to honour all men; to love brotherhood; to build bravely; and to serve God.